rgaiacs/numfocus-2017-grant/body.md

 the newly trained instructors to familiarise themselves with SC&DC operations regarding training material development.
 It will bring them closer to the community around SC&DC.
+Additionaly,
-The trainees will be able to start working on their checkout tasks.
+the trainees will be able to start working on their checkout tasks.

 The sprint will focus on the following two activities: translating some lessons to Portuguese